-Political correctness could affect holiday weight gainNovember 22nd, 2013 in Health /
+Political correctness could affect holiday weight gainNovember 22, 2013 in Medicine & Health / Health

 It's that time of year when Americans start focusing on holiday celebrations, many of which will involve high-calorie food.
 As the festivities proceed, so do countless tips for keeping off extra weight this season.

 But, there is one factor most people likely won't consider—political correctness.